 The Type 447 Windsor had the geodetic construction of the Wellesley, Wellington, and Warwick, with a skinning of a steel wire mesh-based composite material.
 It had taildragger landing gear; unusually, there were four main gear, one in each engine nacelle, all with single wheels.
 The Type 447 had a wingspan of 35.71 meters (117 feet 2 inches), a length of 23.43 meters (76 feet 10 inches), and an empty weight of 17,750 kilograms (28,605 pounds).
 Top speed was about 510 KPH (315 MPH / 275 KT), with a ceiling of 8,300 meters (27,250 feet).

 The Type 447 was written off due to bad landing after only 34 hours of flight; one of the props had jammed, the pilot was not familiar with the type, and the aircraft broke its back on touchdown.
-The second prototype, the "Type 557", performed its first flight on 15 February 1944; it featured Merlin 85 engines with 1,220 kW (1,635 HP) each, and was fitted with armor and some other operational kit.
-The third prototype, the "Type 480", performed its initial flight on 11 July 1944; it was similar to the second, but was used to test defensive armament -- consisting of dual 20 millimeter cannon in barbette at the rear of each outboard engine nacelle, remotely aimed by a gunner in the tail.
+The second prototype, the "Type 557", performed its first flight on 15 February 1944; it featured Merlin 85 engines with 1,220 kW (1,635 HP) each, and was fitted with armor plus some other operational kit.
+The third prototype, the "Type 480", performed its initial flight on 11 July 1944; it was similar to the second, but was used to test defensive armament -- consisting of dual 20-millimeter cannon in barbette at the rear of each outboard engine nacelle, remotely aimed by a gunner in the tail.
 This cannon fit was evaluated in a Warwick ASR.I.

-All of the Windsors ended up being scrapped.
+All of the Windsors were scrapped.
 Concepts were floated in early 1945 for a Windsor with four Clyde turboprops, driving contra-rotating props, but it didn't happen.
 Vickers also played with a number of six-engine "high altitude bomber" concepts during the war in a wide range of configurations, including canards and flying wings, with a few of them in the form of long-range / high-altitude bombers along the lines of the Windsor, but with six Merlins or six Hercules radials.
 None of them ever amounted to more than interesting paper projects.

 * As concerns copyrights and permissions for this document, all illustrations and images credited to me are public domain.
 I reserve all rights to my writings.
 However, if anyone does want to make use of my writings, just contact me, and we can chat about it.
 I'm lenient in giving permissions, usually on the basis of being properly credited.